Get In Touch

 Whilst music therapy is not a conventional form of therapy it is proving to be useful and can work well in conjunction with speech and language therapy and physiotherapy for example.

-Benefits of speech and language therapy (SLT) following a brain injury
+Speech and language therapy (SLT) following a brain injury

 I have been working on behalf of a Claimant who sustained a minor brain injury following a road traffic accident when he was under the age of 3.
 The incident itself was traumatic for the family.
 It was difficult for the parents to know how their child was developing following the accident and whether the trauma to the head had impacted on the child’s learning and development in par with children of his own age.
 This in itself is difficult to assess for any child as all children reach developmental milestones at differing times.